 In the springtime, my default weekend outfit is jeans and a solid t-shirt (I like the pocket tees from J.Crew Factory).
 A simple way to enhance this look is by adding a little texture, and this is what a quilted jacket does best.
 The quilted jacket has a way of looking fancy yet casual; call it, “laid-back-equestrian.”

 The quilted jacket is ideal for layering, so throw it over a sweatshirt to cut the wind and lock in a little extra body heat.
-This one from Amazon is handsomely minimalist, and since it's so affordable, you may as well pick up two different colors.
+This one from Ralph Lauren is handsomely classic,.

 Unfortunately they didn't give out varsity jackets if you were the lead in the musical (not that I'm bitter), but I prefer the kind without letters on them anyway.
 The varsity jacket traditionally has a wool body with leather sleeves, an American cut (which is to say a bit boxy), and a team's logo on it.
 These days the varsity jacket has a slightly trimmer cut, and most are made from blends of fleece or cotton.
 But if you want the real thing, check out this one from Grey.